Norwegian Correctional Service: Western Region

-Correctional Services, Western Region includes the counties of Hordaland, Sogn og Fjordane and Møre og Romsdal.
-The administration is located in Bergen, Regional Director, Per Sigurd Våge.
+Correctional Services, Western Region includes the counties of Vestland and Møre og Romsdal.
+The administration is located in Bergen, and the Regional Director is Per Sigurd Våge.

-The region consists of Bergen Prison, Vik Prison, Ålesund Prison, Hustad Prison, Bjørgvin Prison Lyderhorn halfway house, probation offices in Bergen (Hordaland), Molde, Ålesund and Kristiansund (Møre og Romsdal), Florø and Sogndal (Sogn og Fjordane).
+The region consists of Bergen Prison, Vik Prison, Ålesund Prison, Hustad Prison, Bjørgvin Prison, and Lyderhorn halfway house.
+Probation offices are in Bergen, Molde, Ålesund, Kristiansund, Florø, and Sogndalsfjøra.
 The Center for Drug Programs is under court control in Bergen.

 Northern Region

-Correctional Services, Northern Region includes the counties of Trøndelag, Nordland, Troms and Finnmark.
+Correctional Services, Northern Region includes the counties of Trøndelag, Nordland, Troms, and Finnmark.
 The office is located in Trondheim.